jcm300/UmER/README.md

-# work_of_POO
+# UmER
-work for POO(Programação Orientada aos Objetos - Objects Oriented Programing) using Java language in the course Computer engineering in Minho University.
+UmER is an application similar to Uber developed in the context of POO(Programação Orientada aos Objetos - Objects Oriented Programing), using the Java language in the Computer engineering course, at Minho University.